Iotic-Labs/iotics-digitaltwin-patterns/README.md

 ## Build the book

 The book can be compiled in html and pdf.
+The scripts to compile the book are in the `book/` directory.
 Both scripts use asciidoctor:

 1. Install asciidoctor: `gem install asciidoctor` and `gem install asciidoctor-pdf`
 2. Run `to_html.sh` to generate the html book and `to_pdf.sh` to generate the pdf.